SkytAsul/trombinoscope/data/trombi.typ

-#set page("a5", margin: (top: 1cm, left: 0.5cm, right: 0.5cm, bottom: 0.5cm))

-// We do not want to *display* the headings: we only want them so they can be shown in the
-// PDF index (and eventually in the #outline function if needed).
-#show heading: it => {}

 // This function allows to display a text with a variable size so it fits the available space the best.
 // It works by trying to display it multiple times, and decreasing the font size each time until it fits.
 // It is probably not the best way and can crash the compiler if there are too many iterations.